automl/IMFAS/README.md

 us to exploit test-time evidence effectively and combat myopia significantly.
 We further postulate a budget-regret trade-off w.r.t. the selection process.
 Using this novel setup, we derive a new class of algorithm selectors that actively gather online evidence in the form of the candidate algorithms’ partial learning curves.
-Our new selector MARGRET leverages a transformer-based encoder to interpret the set of learning curves with varying lengths jointly in a non-parametric and non-myopic manner.
+Our new selector masif leverages a transformer-based encoder to interpret the set of learning curves with varying lengths jointly in a non-parametric and non-myopic manner.
 This opens up new possibilities for guided rapid prototyping on cheaply observed partial algorithm learning curves in data science.
-We empirically demonstrate that MARGRET combats myopia effectively and can jointly interpret partial learning curves of the candidate algorithm
+We empirically demonstrate that masif combats myopia effectively and can jointly interpret partial learning curves of the candidate algorithm